-Now before we forget, if you’re after an awesome tour guide who can take you (and only you – yep, we’re talking a private tour) around the main sights as well as those off the beaten tourist path for a very reasonable price, you can’t go past Marcelo Mansilla.
-You can find out more about Marcelo on his website here and can email him at firstname.lastname@example.org Trust us, he’s worth it!
+Now before we forget, if you’re after an awesome tour guide who can take you (and only you – we’re talking a private tour) around the main sights as well as those off the beaten tourist path for a very reasonable price, you can’t go past Marcelo Mansilla.
+You can find out more about Marcelo on his website here and can email him at email@example.com Trust us, he’s worth it!

 This cemetery is arguably the city’s number one attraction and should be at the top of your list.
-This ‘city of the dead’ has countless streets lined with impressive statues and marble mausoleums, there are crypts with dusty coffins inside.
+The ‘city of the dead’ has countless streets lined with impressive statues and marble mausoleums, and crypts with dusty coffins inside.
 Past presidents, military heroes, politicians and the ridiculously wealthy have made it past the gates here in their afterlife.
 Free tours are offered in English at 11am on Tuesdays and Thursdays, or just grab a map at the entrance and wander around for hours.

-Argentina’s most famous square is a political hub, financial and administrative centre for the city of Buenos Aires.
+Argentina’s most famous square is a political hub, the financial and administrative centre for the city of Buenos Aires.
 It is also ground zero for the city’s most violent protests.
 In the plaza’s centre is a white obelisk, the Piramide de Mayo, built to mark the first anniversary of Buenos Aires’ independence from Spain.
 On the north side of the plaza is the impressive Banco de la Nacion, the work of famed architect Alejandro Bustillo.
 Spend some time exploring the plaza and its surrounds.
-The Casa Rosada, the Cabildo and the city’s main cathedral are all within a stone’s throw away and well worth a look.
+The Casa Rosada, the Cabildo and the city’s main cathedral are all within a stone’s throw and well worth a look.